-Through the generosity of the Japan Foundation, in 2020, we have been able to begin creating a series of lesson plans on various aspects of Japanese culture for teachers without a background in the field to download and use.
+In 2020, through the generosity of the Japan Foundation, the Hammond was able to begin creating a series of lesson plans on various aspects of Japanese culture for teachers without a background in the field to download and use.
 These are fully articulated and offer an introduction, step-by-step instruction in the classroom, and additional references.
 Enjoy our inaugural materials, one on tea bowls and one on the Moon Viewing Festival.
-We will add more each year.
+We look forward to adding additional programs.

-In 2021, we will begin offering Japanese and Asian culture short courses at no cost to all who are interested in the topics.
-Our first course focuses on Comparative Asian Religions and will run from February to April 2021.
+In 2021, we began offering Japanese and Asian culture short courses at no cost to all who are interested in the topics.
+Our first course focused on Comparative Asian Religions was presented February to April.

-In 2022, we will launch our in-service teacher training classes.
-The Hammond Museum is chartered by the New York State Department of Education, and we plan to partner with a college or university to be able to offer credit to those taking the courses.
+In 2023, we will launch our in-service teacher training classes.
+The Hammond Museum is chartered by the New York State Department of Education.
+We plan to partner with a college or university to be able to offer credit to those taking the courses.

-We will continue to expand our programs for students to visit the Hammond and learn about Garden Arts and Environment in our Japanese Stroll Garden and also about the art we have on view.
+We will continue to expand our programs for students to visit the Hammond and learn about Garden Arts and Environment in our Japanese Stroll Garden and the art we have on view in the galleries.

 EDUCATION AT THE HAMMOND